spapas/spapas.github.io/content/async-tasks-with-django-rq.rst

 and delete these accounts.

 The most known application for using job queues in python is celery_ which is a really great project and integrates nicely with django.
 I've already used it with great success in a previous application.
-However, unfortuanately celery
+However, unfortuanately celery is rather

 To use django-reversion to keep track of changes to ``Book`` we can modify it like this: